 It’s no surprise that the automotive industry, one of the most internationally interconnected industries in the world, has been hit hard by the coronavirus pandemic.
-New car registrations have all but ground to a halt, though statistics for electric cars remain promising.
+New car registrations have all but ground to a halt, our own car leasing comparison site has seen a sizable downturn in customers looking for a new lease deal.
 But as Boris Johnson announces the reopening of car dealerships, is the automotive industry finally starting to turn the corner?

 The Value of Google Trends Data

 Recessions can be described as a collective loss of faith in the economy.
 People stop spending, companies stop hiring, and everybody races to batten down the hatches for the incoming economic storm.
 In doing so, consumers, companies and investors in some sense create the storm themselves.

 Google Search data provides us with an invaluable insight into consumer sentiment and behaviour and has been studied extensively for its potential utility in predicting economic slumps and recoveries.
 Our latest piece of research looks at different sectors of the automotive industry and shows encouraging signs, to say the least.

 After the last financial crisis, car finance presented itself as an opportunity to resurrect the dying motor industry, consigning outright purchase to history in the process.
 Since then, new car registrations have grown relentlessly.
 Car finance comes in many forms, with the most notable being personal loans, Personal Contract Purchase (PCP) and Hire Purchase (HP) agreements.

 While searches for ‘car finance’ are still down 27% when comparing the last month of May to the previous year, ‘Hire Purchase’ is only down by 10%.
 Searches for ‘car loan’ have made the most dramatic recovery, now standing just 7.2% lower than this time last year after suffering a 45% drop in search traffic over the month of March.